Idempotency Is the Most Important Concept in Distributed Systems

 }

-Idempotency is not just for payment systems.
-Every event consumer, workflow task, pipeline stage, and AI tool call needs idempotency guarantees.
+Every system that executes actions automatically -- event consumers, workflow tasks, pipeline stages, AI tool calls -- needs idempotency guarantees.
 The mechanism varies but the principle is universal: an operation executed twice must produce the same result as an operation executed once.
+Reliable automation requires idempotent actions.

 The Three Patterns